Finally! The Physician Financial Planner For Doctors Who Want To Make Work Optional!

 - You've been forced to sacrifice your nights, weekends, holidays, and family time and you now want them back

-- You do not have a financial advisor who can actually relate to you and feel what you're feeling and whose gone through what you're going through
+- You do not have a financial advisor who can actually relate to you and feel what you're feeling and who has gone through what you're going through

 - You are ready to break the shackles that are holding you hostage to your work and want a simplified, organized financial life that can finally get your autonomy back and put you back in control of your life